bretsw/bretsw-website-build/content/project/twitter-hashtags/index.md

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
   focal_point = "Smart"

 +++

 ## Introduction

+Studies of educational uses of Twitter have often noted the inclusion of *hashtags* (i.e., a key word or phrase preceded by the "#" symbol) in tweets to organize conversations.
+Educational Twitter hashtags may be used as a general topical index (e.g., #education) as well as a marker of planned discussions called Twitter chats (e.g., #Edchat, #michED), which occur both synchronously and asynchronously.
+These hashtags are used to create both formal and informal leanring spaces, and they may be considered an emergent type of online learning environment.

+---

 ## Publications